ENKRAN/Praxisprojekt_Projection-based_Assembly/docs/setup_instructions.md

 1. **Intel RealSense D435 Camera**:
    - Connect the camera to a USB 3.2 port on your computer.
-   - Position the camera at an angle where it can capture the entire assembly workspace.
+   - Position the camera next to the projector and in an angle where it can capture the entire assembly workspace.

 2. **Samsung Freestyle Projector**:
    - Connect the projector to your computer via wireless screen mirroring or HDMI if available.